2017 Philadelphia Eagles season: NFC Divisional Playoffs: vs. (6) Atlanta Falcons

-The Philadelphia Eagles entered their first playoff game since 2013 as the first ever number one seed underdog in the divisional round.
 Following a theme set in the last two games of the regular season, the Eagles relied heavily on their defense, surrendering just 10 points to a strong Falcons offense.

-The definitive moment of the game came up on the Atlanta's final drive when the Eagles defense thwarted four Falcons scoring attempts.
+The defining moment of the game came up on the Atlanta's final drive when the Eagles defense thwarted four Falcons scoring attempts.

 On 4th and goal from the 2-yard line, Matt Ryan threw an incomplete pass to Julio Jones, essentially sealing a 15–10 win for the Eagles.
 Against many analyst predictions, the top seeded Philadelphia Eagles advanced to the NFC Championship game.
 This marked the first playoff win for the Eagles in nine seasons, and the first major Philadelphia sports franchise to advance in the playoffs since the 76ers defeated the Chicago Bulls in the first round of the 2012 NBA playoffs.

 NFC Championship: vs. (2) Minnesota Vikings

-The Eagles were once again underdogs going into the NFC Championship Game, this time to the second-seeded Minnesota Vikings, who were coming off a notable playoff victory in the Divisional Round.
-This was the Eagles' first NFC Championship appearance since the 2008–09 NFL playoffs.
 Though the Eagles allowed a Vikings touchdown on the opening drive, it was the Vikings' only score.
 Case Keenum's pick-six to Patrick Robinson changed the game, as the rest of the game represented total domination from Nick Foles and the Eagles' offense, who racked up 456 total yards and 38 unanswered points.
 With a blowout win against one of the league's top defenses, the Eagles advanced to their third Super Bowl.